incognion/end/README.md

 **Problems Identified from Tissue Responses:**

 After the implantation of bio-ceramic materials, various issues can arise based on the responses from these four types of tissues.

 ---

+**Preparation of Bio-ceramics and Characterization of Bioactivity**

+The bioactive glass 45S5 (Hench glass), with a composition of 45% SiO2, 24.5% Na2O, 24.5% CaO, and 6% P2O5 (wt%), was prepared by substituting Li2O, K2O, ZnO, MgO, B2O3, and other oxides using the conventional melting process in an electric globar furnace at 1400±10°C. Controlled crystallization was carried out to convert the bio glasses into their corresponding bio glass ceramics.

+The bioactivity of the prepared glass and glass ceramics was tested using FTIR reflection spectrometry, XRD, and SEM before and after immersion in simulated body fluid for different periods at 37°C with a pH of 7.4.

+**Bio Glass Preparation**

+The bioactive glass 45S5 (Hench glass) was prepared by substituting Li2O, K2O, ZnO, MgO, and B2O3.
+For the preparation of 100 grams of bioactive glass, fine-grained quartz served as the silica source, and sodium carbonate (Na2CO3), calcium carbonate (CaCO3), ammonium dihydrogen orthophosphate (NH4H2PO4), aluminum oxide (Al2O3), boric acid (H3BO3), potassium carbonate (K2CO3), zinc oxide (ZnO), and magnesium carbonate (MgCO3) were used as sources of sodium oxide (Na2O), calcium oxide (CaO), phosphorus pentoxide (P2O5), boron trioxide (B2O3), potassium oxide (K2O), zinc oxide (ZnO), and magnesium oxide (MgO), respectively.

+Bioactive glasses were prepared using the conventional method.
+Materials were weighed using an electronic balance, mixed homogeneously with an agate pestle mortar, and melted in platinum crucibles at 1400±10°C for 4 hours in a globar furnace.
+After melting, the glass was poured onto a steel sheet, cooled to room temperature, crushed, and remelted for an additional two hours to ensure homogeneity.
+The glass was then poured onto a hot rectangular mold on a steel sheet, annealed at 480°C to remove thermal stresses, and cooled to room temperature with a controlled rate of cooling.
+Annealed glass samples were preserved for bioactivity and surface behavior analysis using XRD, FTIR, and SEM spectrometry.

+**Preparation of Glass to Glass Ceramic Samples (Heat Treatment Process)**

+The bio glass samples underwent a two-step thermal heating regime at deduced temperatures.
+Each bio glass sample was slowly heated to the first nucleation temperature to form sufficient nuclei sites.
+After holding for 4 hours, it was further heated to reach the second chosen crystal growth temperature for perfect crystal growth.
+After a second hold for 6 hours, the specimen was left to cool inside the muffle furnace to room temperature at a rate of 20°C per hour.

+**Characterization Features of Bio Ceramics (Glass & Glass Ceramics)**

+1. **Chemical Composition:**
+   The chemical composition of 45S5 Glass is 45% SiO2, 24.5% Na2O, 24.5% CaO, and 6% P2O5, all in wt%.
+Silica (SiO2) is a primary compositional variable affecting the rate of bonding and bioactivity.
+In animal experiments, it was observed that if silica varies from 40-45%, the implant bonds to bone and soft tissue.
+Na2O and CaO content variations have little effect on bioactivity, and P2O5 content varies from 2-6 wt%, influencing bioactivity.
+Additional compositions like Al2O3, ZrO2, and TiO2 (2-3%) can replace 45% SiO2 to 42% SiO2 to assess implant bioactivity.

+2. **Size and Shape of Solid:**
+   Raw materials (oxide constituents) are mixed, melted in a platinum crucible, poured into a steel mold, and shaped according to the size and form needed for specific diseases and damaged body parts.

+---